 - Initial Objectives: integrate buyer pricing and conditions.

 - Secondary objectives: measure improvement in conditions and use planning data to negotiate conditions

-- Tertiary objectives: Use the centralized database to migrate to a global information system: Peoplesoft.
+- tertiary objectives: Use the centralised database to migrate to a global information system: Peoplesoft.

 Users did not have sufficient input into the requirements analysis process